Camosun (steamship)

+Delivery

-DeliveryCamosun left Troon, Scotland on February 19, 1905 under the command of Captain B.L.
+Camosun left Troon, Scotland on February 19, 1905, under the command of Captain B.L.
 Johnson for delivery to British Columbia.
 The ship initially proceeded to Kingston, Jamaica, where command was changed over to Capt.
 C.B.
 Smith.
 The ship then proceeded around Cape Horn to the west coast of North America, where the vessel halted at San Francisco, California, for one month to caulk the decks.
 Camosun finally arrived in Vancouver, British Columbia on June 20, 1905.
 Repairs necessary to Camosun following the delivery voyage brought Union Steamship into litigation with the ship's builders.

+Operations

-OperationsCamosun became the flagship of the Union Steamship fleet, and was placed into service by the Union Steamship Company on July 4, 1905.
+Camosun became the flagship of the Union Steamship fleet, and was placed into service by the Union Steamship Company on July 4, 1905.
 The vessel had a license to carry 199 passengers on coastal voyages, and had a crew of 38.
 The initial route on which the vessel was placed ran from Vancouver to Stewart, British Columbia via Alert Bay, Bella Coola, Bella Bella, Port Essington, the Skeena River, Port Simpson and the Nass River.
 Prince Rupert did not then exist, and the ship anchored at a landing float at Stewart, as no wharf had yet been built there.

 When Prince Rupert was founded, in 1906, Camosun was the first passenger ship to call at the new port.
 The harbor at Prince Rupert had not been fully surveyed, and in July 1906, Camosun struck a rock in the harbor.
 The vessel would have sunk, but was saved by the double-bottom design.
 As a result, service was disrupted by the need transfer Camosun to Victoria, British Columbia, where the vessel underwent repairs at Joseph Spratt's shipyard.

 Within 18 months of entering service, Camosun was equipped with a Marconi wireless transmitter, becoming the first vessel on the Canadian Pacific coast to be so equipped.

 The first master of Camosun in operations was Frank Saunders.
 Echo location using the ships horn was used to navigate by night or in foggy weather, and for his skill in this, Frank Saunders was known as the "fog wizard".
 Robert Batchelor, an experienced ocean-going seaman, took over as master when Captain Saunders left to command the ships of Canada National.

 The fish packing industry was increasing in importance when Camosun came into service.
 Every spring Camosun transported several hundred Chinese, Japanese, and Indiana workers to the twenty-five packing plants that were on Smith's Inlet, Rivers Inlet and the Skeena and Nass rivers.
 The ship also transported out packed and frozen fish during the peak of the canning season, which ran from July to October.
-Once in October 1907, Camosun returned to Vancouver with 6,000 cases of canned salmon, the largest such shipment ever landed at Vancouver up to that time.Camosun was considered a fast and reliable vessel of the time, being able to make the run from Prince Rupert to Vancouver in 45 hours under Captain Saunders.
+Once in October 1907, Camosun returned to Vancouver with 6,000 cases of canned salmon, the largest such shipment ever landed at Vancouver up to that time.

+Camosun was considered a fast and reliable vessel of the time, being able to make the run from Prince Rupert to Vancouver in 45 hours under Captain Saunders.